ColinGilbert/polyvox/documentation/tutorial1.rst

 Extracting the surface
 ======================
 Now that we have built our volume we need to convert it into a triangle mesh for rendering.
-This process is performed by the :polyvox:`SurfaceExtractor` class.
-An instance of the :polyvox:`SurfaceExtractor` is created as follows:
+This process is performed by the :polyvox:`CubicSurfaceExtractorWithNormals` class.
+An instance of the :polyvox:`CubicSurfaceExtractorWithNormals` is created as follows:

 .. code-block:: c++

-	SurfaceMesh mesh;
+	SurfaceMesh<PositionMaterialNormal> mesh;
-	SurfaceExtractor<MaterialDensityPair44> surfaceExtractor(&volData, volData.getEnclosingRegion(), &mesh);
+	CubicSurfaceExtractorWithNormals<MaterialDensityPair44> surfaceExtractor(&volData, volData.getEnclosingRegion(), &mesh);

-The :polyvox:`SurfaceExtractor` takes a pointer to the volume data, and also it needs to be told which :polyvox:`Region` of the volume the extraction should be performed on (in more advanced application this is useful for extracting only those parts of the volume which have been modified since the last extraction).
+The :polyvox:`CubicSurfaceExtractorWithNormals` takes a pointer to the volume data, and also it needs to be told which :polyvox:`Region` of the volume the extraction should be performed on (in more advanced application this is useful for extracting only those parts of the volume which have been modified since the last extraction).
 For our purposes the :polyvox:`Volume` class provides a convienient :polyvox:`Volume::getEnclosingRegion` function which returns a :polyvox:`Region` representing the whole volume.
-The constructor also takes a pointer to a :polyvox:`SurfaceMesh` object whiere it will store the result, so we need to create one of these before we can construct the :polyvox:`SurfaceExtractor`.
+The constructor also takes a pointer to a :polyvox:`SurfaceMesh` object whiere it will store the result, so we need to create one of these before we can construct the :polyvox:`CubicSurfaceExtractorWithNormals`.

-The actual extraction happens in the :polyvox:`SurfaceExtractor::execute` function.
-This means you can set up a :polyvox:`SurfaceExtractor` with the required parameters and then actually execute it later (on a different thread, perhaps).
+The actual extraction happens in the :polyvox:`CubicSurfaceExtractorWithNormals::execute` function.
+This means you can set up a :polyvox:`CubicSurfaceExtractorWithNormals` with the required parameters and then actually execute it later.
 For this example we just call it straight away.

 .. code-block:: c++